40+ Ways to Say “Thank You” in Vietnamese (Comprehensive Guide)

 “You’re Welcome” in Vietnamese

-The most common way to say “you’re welcome” in Vietnamese is không có gì which literally translates to “there’s nothing” or “it’s nothing.”
-This phrase is rather polite and appropriate for most situations.
+A common way to say “you’re welcome” is không có gì, literally “there’s nothing” or “it’s nothing”.
+The reply can be adjusted for familiarity, respect, and region.

 Other variations of “you’re welcome” in Vietnamese include: